Rome

 Free-Roaming Cats and Dogs

-These animals are not just friendly but openly friendly.
+These animals were not just friendly but openly friendly.
 I was at one site, sitting on a pile of flat rocks as if on a chair, and I felt this push from behind on my upper back near my left shoulder.
 I thought, aw, that feels just like a cat rubbing its whiskers against me, and instantly I wished it really were a cat.
 It was.

 Crete